Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: Summary

-Magnetic remote actuation of soft materials has been demonstrated at the macroscale using hard-magnetic particles for applications such as transforming materials and medical robots.
-However, due to manufacturing limitations, few microscale magnetically responsive devices exist---light-based additive manufacturing methods, which are ideal for realizing microscale features, struggle with light scattering induced by the magnetic particles.
-Moreover, large hard-magnetic microparticles prevent high-resolution features from being manufactured altogether, and soft-magnetic nanoparticles require impractically high loading and high magnetic gradients, incompatible with existing printing techniques.
-Among successfully fabricated microscale soft-magnetic composites, limited control over magnetic-particle loading, distribution, and matrix-phase stiffness has hindered their functionality.
-Here, we combine two-photon lithography with iron-oxide nanoparticle co-precipitation to fabricate 3D-printed microscale nanocomposites having features down to $\sim$8 \textmu{}m with spatially tunable nanoparticle distribution.
-Using uniaxial compression experiments and vibrating sample magnetometry, we characterize the mechanical and magnetic properties of the composite, achieving millimeter-scale elastic deformations.
-We control nanoparticle content by modulating laser power of the print to imbue complex parts with magnetic functionality, demonstrated by a soft robotic gripper and a bistable bit register and sensor.
-This approach enables precise control of structure and functionality, advancing the development of microscale metamaterials and robots with tunable mechanical and magnetic properties.
+Magnetic remote actuation of soft materials is attractive for applications such as transforming materials and medical robots.
+However, due to manufacturing limitations, microscale magnetoactive devices are scarce---light-based additive manufacturing methods, despite achieving microscale resolution, struggle with particle-induced light scattering.
+Moreover, large hard-magnetic microparticles restrict ultimate feature sizes, and deformation of soft-magnetic nanoparticle composites requires impractically high loading and field gradients.
+Among successfully fabricated microscale soft-magnetic composites, limited control over particle loading, distribution, and matrix-phase stiffness has hindered their functionality.
+Here, we combine two-photon polymerization with iron oxide nanoparticle coprecipitation to fabricate 3D-printed microscale nanocomposites with spatially tunable nanoparticle distribution.
+We control nanoparticle content by locally modulating the two-photon dose, imbuing parts with varied magnetic functionality and achieving millimeter-scale elastic deformations, demonstrated by a soft robotic gripper and a bistable bit register and sensor.
+Our approach enables precise control of mechanical and magnetic properties towards microscale metamaterial and robotics applications.